opencord/maas/QUICKSTART.md

 ### What Just Happened?

-The preposed configuration for a CORD POD is has the following network configuration on the head node:
+The proposed configuration for a CORD POD is has the following network configuration on the head node:

    - eth0 / eth1 - 40G interfaces, not relevant for the test environment.
    - eth2 - the interface on which the head node supports PXE boots and is an internally interface to which all